spatialthoughts/spatialthoughts.github.io/docs/projects/index.md

 **[Route Optimization using OpenRouteService](route-optimization-project.ipynb)**

-This was a personal project to explore the OpenRouteService Optimization API to find the optimal route between a set of locations.
+This was a personal project to explore the OpenRouteService (ORS) Optimization API to find the optimal route between a set of locations.
+It uses GeoPy to geocode addresses and then uses the ORS APIs to find the driving route that covers all the locations in the optimal order.

-`Python` `OpenRouteService API` `Folium`
+`Python` `OpenRouteService API` `Folium` `GeoPy`

 [View Project →](route-optimization-project.ipynb){ .md-button }
 </div>